ros-navigation/navigation2/nav2_map_server/README.md

 $ map_server __params:=map_server_params.yaml
 ```

-There is also possibility of having multiple map server nodes in a single process, like this:
+There is also possibility of having multiple map server nodes in a single process, where the parameters file would separate the parameters by node name, like this:

 ```
 # combined_params.yaml